| Title: | Measurement Units for R Vectors |

 The second type of unit string accepted is one with implicit exponents.
 In

-, may not be present in the
+this format, /, *, and ^, may not be present in the

 string, and unit symbol or names must be separated by a space.
 Each unit